RykerWilder/notes/css/css-masking.md

-## Cos'è CSS Masking?
+## What is CSS Masking?

-CSS Masking è una tecnica che permette di nascondere o mostrare parti di un elemento utilizzando un'immagine o un gradiente come maschera.
-Funziona in modo simile ai livelli di maschera nei programmi di grafica.
+CSS Masking is a technique that allows you to hide or show parts of an element by using an image or gradient as a mask.
+It works similarly to mask layers in graphics programs.

 ---